Surrogacy laws by country: Lawsuits

 Baby M: New Jersey 1988.
 The surrogate mother in a traditional surrogacy arrangement decided to keep the resulting child.
 The intended parents sued to have themselves recognized as the legal parents.
 The New Jersey Supreme Court found that the surrogacy contract was invalid as a matter of New Jersey public policy.
 However, the intended parents were given custody of the child because the courts thought they would provide a better home for the baby than the surrogate mother, who was instead given visitation rights.

+McKenna West surrogacy case: 2026 litigation in Alaska, California, and Texas that arose after surrogate McKenna West declined to have an abortion in the wake of fetal diagnosis of hypoplastic left heart syndrome.
+The intended parents were ultimately awarded custody of the child via courts in multiple jurisdictions.

 Vietnam

 Surrogacy for humanitarian purposes has been allowed in Vietnam from 2015 after the amended Family and Marriage Law passed with nearly 60% of votes from the National Assembly.

 Under the new law, surrogacy will only be allowed among married couples, who do not have any common child, after doctors confirm the wife can not give birth even with technical support.
 The surrogate must be a relative of either the husband or wife, and have already given birth successfully.
 A woman is only allowed to be a surrogate once in her life and must produce her husband's approval if she's married.
 The embryo must be created by the intended parents' sperm and ovum.
 The process must be voluntary and follow in-vitro fertilization regulations.